 We nailed our presentation: the teacher gave Aline a 20/20 grade.
 I got a 19/20.
-As I write this, I’m reminded of a study where two chimps perform the same task but one gets rewarded with a raisin and the other with a rock, and the one who gets a rock sees the other one get raisins and goes ballistic.
-At the time, that’s how my chimp brain was reacting.
-But eventually I came to see that actually, I had been lucky: Aline was the brains of that operation, I was just the nerd with a camcorder and a computer with editing software.
+As I write this, I’m reminded of a study where two chimps perform the same task but one gets rewarded with a raisin and the other with a rock, and the one who gets a rock sees the other one get raisins and becomes furious.
+At the time, my chimp brain was not happy, but eventually I came to see that actually, I had been lucky: Aline was the master of that operation, I was just the nerd with a camcorder and a computer with editing software.
 Back then, I had little interest in philosophy and even less in architecture, so I remember finding the subject pretty pretentious actually.
 It’s amusing to me now, thinking back on this small project.
 Since then, of course, I have developed a love of philosophy and an interest in architecture.
 Psi is kind-of like my high-school project on steroids.
 I guess it took my brain a few more years than it did Aline’s to appreciate the substance as much as the form, but the seeds were already there.
 Perhaps she planted them.

-It's also in high-school that I met two of my closest friends who would later come to be major parts of psi: Thomas Lefèvre (whose stage name is now Thom Terylson) and Paul Marinucci.
+It's also in high-school that I met two of my closest friends who would later come to be major parts of psi: Thomas Lefèvre and Paul Marinucci.

 For everyone, the high-school years are those where everything ahead is still possible.
 All major life-decisions are yet to be made.
 And when I do think about that period of my life, I think of Aline a lot, because, while she was the person who was the most like me, there was one crucial difference between us: she had been much smarter and receptive of advice than I had about what was to come.
-And it paid off for her: after getting the Baccalaureate, she went to Science Po Paris, then La Sorbonne, then Harvard, where she recently finished her PhD in political history.
+And it paid off: after getting the Baccalaureate, she went to Science Po Paris, then La Sorbonne, then Harvard, where she recently finished her PhD in political history.
 And a bit shamefully, whenever I question my past, I always look at her as a beacon for a path I didn’t take and think, “If she did it, I could have done it too.”
 If I had prepared myself in the same way, if I had worked just as much as she did, I, too, could have done a PhD at Harvard.
-I don’t like catching myself thinking like this, because it reveals a weird fascination of mine with elite universities… But more importantly, it’s complete fantasy.
+I don’t like catching myself thinking like this, because it reveals a weird fascination of mine with elite universities… and more importantly, it’s complete fantasy, because I probably wouldn't have been able to that.
 It’s basically saying: “If I had been a different person then, I would be a different person now.”

 My problem here was compounded by the fact that France is an extremely diploma-driven society.
 Your success in life depends greatly on the coherence of your academic path.
-Consequently, there is tremendous pressure on high-schoolers to decide, by the time they are 18, what career they wish to have for the rest of their life, in order to start off on the right academic path from the get-go - what the French call “la voie royale”, meaning “royal path” (figure where that came from).
+Consequently, there is tremendous pressure on high-schoolers to decide, by the time they are 18, what career they wish to have for the rest of their life, in order to start off on the right academic path from the get-go - what the French call “la voie royale”, meaning “royal path.”
 Deviating from it comes at the cost of some explicit professional prejudice as well as some unspoken social stigma.
 The big question I mentioned before was routinely asked in more adult terms: “Qu’est ce que tu vas faire de ta vie?” (“What are you gonna do with your life?”).
 Of course, I had my ready-made answer: “I’m gonna be a filmmaker!”
-But most people didn’t have the slightest clue, which meant they listened to those giving them navigation tips.
+While most adults quietly patronized my confidence, my peers were mostly envious of it, because they didn't have the slightest clue - which meant, however, that they listened to those giving them navigation tips.

 In my case, the summer after high-school, my father left France and with him went my plan of film school in the USA.
 My confidence in my future rested wholly on his assurances that it was guaranteed and when the time came for it to happen, I learnt that the money was not there and that I should have been better prepared.
 I had obviously been too naïve, not taking charge of things earlier for myself, but until that point I had focused on school and writing and not dealt with what came afterwards.
 So when I realized I wasn’t actually going to Hollywood, I had to grow up fast and improvise.
 I was like one of those cartoon characters who overruns the edge of a cliff and only realizes it when he’s in mid-air.
 The only possible option in my mind was still film school, but this time in Paris.
 So, in the summer of 2005, I enrolled in a private (read expensive) film school in Paris, called EICAR.
 This was the closest branch I could cling onto.

 Although at first I was relieved to have been able to keep my plan alive, I quickly discovered that film school wasn’t going to be for me.
 For one, it was (too) expensive and I didn't want to take out a loan.
 But moreover, I found the general environment of film school rather counter-productive.
-For one, film school is not an environment for someone who, like me, has never been a film-buff.
-Not to say that’s a bad thing, it’s just I have limited time and many interests.
-And in film school, I found myself surrounded by people who had either seen every Godard film or who thought that seeing every Godard film was necessary to become a good filmmaker.
-For one, you can’t see everything!
-And secondly, the obsessive extent of knowledge that film schools demand and that students expect from each other is completely unnecessary, unrealistic and often tinted with a hint of snobbery.
+For one, film school is not an environment for someone who, like me, has never been a huge film-buff.
+And in film school, I found myself surrounded by supreme film nerds, people who had either seen every Godard film or who thought that seeing every Godard film was necessary to become a good filmmaker.
+And the obsessive extent of knowledge that film schools demand and that students expect from each other is completely unnecessary, unrealistic and often tinted with a hint of snobbery.
 This directly played into the second reason I disliked film school: it was extremely insular, intellectually speaking.
 I was surrounded by people who lived in a world of cinema, 24/7.
 At school we would study cinema, after school we’d watch movies, after that we’d talk about them and the next day we’d be back in class analyzing films and the cycle would continue.
 Inevitably, I felt like all we produced at school were clichés.
 This was the first seed of an ever-growing conviction that if I wanted to have stories to tell, I had get out of the film world and live other things.

 This sentiment was brought to the fore one night when I had dinner with Aline and some of her friends from Science Po.
 They were discussing social issues and politics - one of them who was the son of a Silicon Valley entrepreneur announced the impending arrival in Europe of a new Internet application that would revolutionize the way we view content, called YouTube.
 I was skeptical.
 But I realized that in only a few months since leaving high-school, the gap between Aline and me had become huge.
 I was a kid at the grown up’s table.
 I left that dinner wanting to be able to hold my own in a conversation about other things than the box office or what kind of mandarin works best.

 There were some positives to film school of course.
-Two mainly the first was the people I met and the friends I made.
-I was fortunate enough to be in the International section, meaning my class was made up of people from around the world - Cyprus, Belgium, Iceland, Israel, the US, Canada, Mexico - who also had a love of films.
+Two mainly.
+The first was the people I met and the friends I made.
+Being in the International section, I was surrounded by people from around the world - Cyprus, Belgium, Iceland, Israel, the US, Canada, Mexico - who also had a love of films.
 Many of those are still good friends to this day.
 Most of them didn't go on to work in films, but a few did - one is an editor, another a gaffer, another a director.
 The second advantage, is the ability to shoot.
 Good film schools are those that operate like small film studios where students get to try out being several different positions and learn by working, hands-on.
 I tried to make the most of those opportunities during my year there, shooting a few spec adverts.